T

 landmark

-• Visit the Patan Museum within the complex.
+• Visit the Patan Museum within the palace complex for a deeper dive into art history.

 4. Evening